mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

         "level" : "medium",                 // Optional (medium is the default) "outputStorage" : "amsstorage01"    // Optional.
 Storage account name where to put the output asset (attached to AMS account)
     },
-    "summarization" :                      // Optional but required to do Motion Detection {
+    "summarization" :                      // Optional but required to do summarization {
         "duration" : "0.0",                 // Optional (0.0 is the default)
         "outputStorage" : "amsstorage01"    // Optional.
 Storage account name where to put the output asset (attached to AMS account)
     },
-    "hyperlapse" :             // Optional but required to do Motion Detection {
+    "hyperlapse" :             // Optional but required to do hyperlapse {
         "speed" : "8", // Optional (8 is the default)
         "outputStorage" : "amsstorage01"    // Optional.
 Storage account name where to put the output asset (attached to AMS account)
     },
-    "videoAnnotation" :             // Optional but required to do Video Annotator {
+    "videoAnnotation" :             // Optional but required to do Video Annotation {
         "outputStorage" : "amsstorage01"    // Optional.
 Storage account name where to put the output asset (attached to AMS account)
     },